christopher-bingman/MathApp/README.md

 # MathApp
-Code used to create SQL database and PowerApp for the USMA Math Department
+This repository houses all SSMS and PowerApps code required to build the Math Database System.

+You will also find instructional videos on how to use the App.